Specific Policies Pertaining to Badge Admission and Academic Policies

-Badge students clearly guilty of gross and unambiguous violations of academic honesty (e.g., cheating on exams or graded projects, quoting a substantial portion of a source verbatim without citation) shall be suspended or dismissed.
+Badge students clearly guilty of gross and unambiguous violations of academic honesty (e.g., cheating on exams or graded projects, quoting a substantial portion of a source verbatim without citation) shall be suspended or dismissed from the badge program, in line with Faculty Policy Series 11G.
 Badge students clearly guilty of other forms of academic dishonesty (particularly those concerning a more sophisticated understanding of the use of sources and development of an authorial voice) shall be subject to a range of penalties, including rewriting the assignment, failure of the assignment or of the course, or suspension/dismissal from the University.
-For further details concerning violations of academic honesty within graduate study, as well as procedures for handling such violations and for reviewing and appealing charges of academic dishonesty, see the Academic Honesty section of this bulletin.
+For further details concerning violations of academic honesty within the graduate study, as well as procedures for handling such violations and for reviewing and appealing charges of academic dishonesty, see the Academic Honesty section of this bulletin.

 Earning a Badge